5,276,406 members and growing! (16,097 online)

 It's very important that an action to be executed is authenticated by the exact required number of present members, not by more.

-Since the tokens don't have a way to identify that they refer to the same unique action, the service can't tell that all 3 parts do in fact refer to the same unique payment and it would execute execute all 3 payments.
+Since the tokens don't have a way to identify that they refer to the same unique action, the service can't tell that all 3 sets do in fact refer to the same unique payment and it would execute execute all 3 payments.

-The token time seed could be used as a way to identify the same unique action for any number of tokens, however that would require that all group members synchronize it so that the service could mandate that it too be the same for all the tokens of the group sent in the same token submit form.
+The token time stamp could be used as a way to identify the same unique action for any number of tokens, however that would require that all group members synchronize it so that the service could mandate that it too be the same for all the tokens of the group sent in the same token submit form.

 Show payment history